Mythbuster – Reducing the spread of germs & rumors around COVID-19

 Any individual, no matter their race or ethnicity, can be susceptible to COVID-19.

-3. Wearing a face-mask will protect me from contracting COVID-19 virus.
+3. Wearing a facemask meant for healthcare workers is the only mask that will protect me from contracting COVID-19 virus.

 4. Vaccines against pneumonia will protect you against COVID-19 virus.

 Vaccines against pneumonia, such as pneumococcal vaccine and influenza type B vaccine, do not protect against the COVID-19 virus.